How do I narrow my search results?

 Contents → Related Documents Conventions Changes in This Release for Oracle Database VLDB and Partitioning Guide … Partitioning VLDB and Partitioning Partitioning As the Foundation for Information Lifecycle Management

 VLDB and Partitioning → A very large database has no minimum absolute size.
 Although a VLDB is a database like smaller … databases, there are specific challenges in managing a VLDB.
 These challenges are related to the sheer … challenges surrounding backup and recovery for a VLDB.
 Storage is a key component of a very large … database.
 Storage Management

-4.9 Oracle Database VLDB and Partitioning Guide → Note the following changes in Oracle Database VLDB and Partitioning Guide: It was incorrectly
+4.14 Oracle Database VLDB and Partitioning Guide → Note the following changes in Oracle Database VLDB and Partitioning Guide part number E41057: It

 PQ_CONCURRENT_UNION Hint → UNION and UNION ALL operations.
 See Also: \"NO_PQ_CONCURRENT_UNION Hint\" Oracle Database VLDB and Partitioning Guide for information about using this hint

 ENABLE_PARALLEL_DML Hint → ALTER SESSION ENABLE PARALLEL DML statement.
 See Also: Oracle Database VLDB and Partitioning Guide

 Changes in This Release for Oracle Database VLDB and Partitioning Guide → This chapter describes changes to Oracle Database VLDB and Partitioning Guide.
 Changes for Very

 21.2.9 Consider Parallelizing Index Creation → creation.
 See Also: Oracle Database VLDB and Partitioning Guide for information about using parallel execution

 Partitioned Indexes → \" Oracle Database VLDB and Partitioning Guide and Oracle Database SQL Tuning Guide for more information